SHOWING 1 - 1 OF 1 RESULTS

 To drive in Germany, U.S. personnel must have a valid stateside driver's license and obtain a USAREUR driver's license.
 The driving age is 18 and above in most European countries.
 USAREUR driver's licenses are valid for five years.
 If someone's tour extends beyond five years, they must renew the license and pay the fee.
 Personnel must carry U.S. license with USAREUR license.
 Keep in mind, only USAREUR license holders are authorized to drive a USAREUR registered vehicle.
 Not all NATO countries recognize USAREUR licenses.
 Personnel planning to travel should obtain an international driver's license.

-In order to obtain a USAREUR POV license, you must attend an orientation class.
+In order to obtain a USAREUR POV license, you must attend an orientation class either in person at the DTTS office or online at JKO.
 You will need to study the online Driver's Testing Manual (AE Pamphlet 190-34) prior to attending the orientation.
 Everyone should study rigorously -- test material is significantly different than Stateside driver's tests.
 Approximately half of all test takers initially fail the 100 question test.

-Personnel who pass the test need to pay a ten dollar charge to receive their driver's license.
+Personnel who pass the test need to pay a thirty dollar charge to receive their driver's license.
 The Drivers Training and Testing Station (DTTS) accepts credit cards, personal checks, or money orders.

 Personnel assigned to Germany traveling outside of the country are able to drive on their USAREUR certificate in Allied countries only.
 Personnel driving in East Block countries must be in possession of a valid International Driver's Permit.
 Permits can be issued against the USAREUR license and are obtained from local county offices (Fuehrerscheinstelle).